 Contents

 • Visa system registration record

-• Checking in for the flight 24 hours in advance
+• Checked in for the flight 24 hours in advance.

-I waited for less than 30 minutes before my parents and brother came out.
-We saw each other immediately, exchanged brief hugs and greetings, then left the airport building and contacted cuihao to pick us up.
-Driving back home from LAX was smooth, taking about 50 minutes.
+I waited for about 30 minutes when my parents and younger brother came out.
+We immediately saw each other, and after a brief hug and some small talk, we exited the airport terminal and contacted Cuihao to come pick us up, then drove home.
+The drive back from LAX was smooth, taking only about 50 minutes to get home.

 Luggage Delay

-On our way to the airport, Cathay Pacific called to inform us that my dad’s luggage didn’t make it onto the plane and was still in Fuzhou/Hong Kong.
-It wouldn’t arrive that night but should be in Los Angeles the next day, and they would deliver it to our house in Irvine.
-They confirmed my email and address, promising an email to follow.
-However, by the next afternoon without any email or contact from the courier for delivery, we started calling Cathay Pacific.
-My dad had packed his medication for hypertension and diabetes in the checked luggage, which he needed daily.
-Cathay Pacific kept saying they couldn’t track the luggage, directing us to contact the Los Angeles airport staff.
-They provided several phone numbers, all of which couldn’t be reached, making it impossible to contact the airport ground staff.
-By around 8 pm without receiving the luggage, cuihao drove to Los Angeles airport in the rain.
-Upon reaching, he quickly found my dad’s luggage at the Cathay Pacific counter, bringing it home within 10 minutes.
+On the way to the airport, I received a call from Cathay Pacific, saying that my dad’s suitcase did not make it onto the plane and was still in Fuzhou/Hong Kong.
+It wouldn’t arrive tonight but would reach Los Angeles tomorrow, and they would send someone to deliver it to our home in Irvine.
+They then confirmed my email and address, saying I would receive an email later.
+However, by the next day, I still hadn’t received any email, nor had any delivery service contacted me.
+By three or four in the afternoon, with no updates, we started calling Cathay Pacific because my dad had put his high blood pressure and diabetes medication in the suitcase, which he needed to take daily.
+Cathay Pacific kept saying they couldn’t find any information about the suitcase and told us to contact the staff at Los Angeles airport.
+They only provided me with several phone numbers, but none of them worked, and I couldn’t reach the airport ground staff at all.
+Finally, by 8 PM, still without our luggage, Cuihao drove to Los Angeles airport in the rain.
+Once there, he found the Cathay Pacific counter staff, and within 10 minutes, he located my dad’s suitcase and brought it home.

+Contents